Computing at Canon Popham

 Statement of Intent for Computing

-Children will leave Canon Popham with the skills and knowledge to use technology in a safe, effective and productive way.
+Children will leave Canon Popham with the disciplinary knowledge and substantive knowledge to use technology in a safe, effective and productive way.
 Children will understand the importance of technology in the current world and can apply their learning in everyday situations.
 Furthermore, children will leave with confidence and enjoyment when using technology and will have the curiosity to challenge themselves when faced with computing activities.